1ma/composer-psysh/README.md

 A no-frills PsySH-Composer plugin.

-In a nutshell, it provides a `composer psy` subcommand that spawns a [Psy Shell](https://psysh.org/) with autoload integration when applicable.
+In a nutshell, it provides a `composer shell` subcommand that spawns a [Psy Shell](https://psysh.org/) with autoload integration when applicable.

 <div align="center">